 Previous Ginsberg Center awardees may apply, but priority will be given to organizations who have not received prior Ginsberg Center funding; repeat funding will only be considered if the proposed project is different than the one previously funded.

 The funding timeline for all three Student Initiative Grant types are the same.
-There will be two funding cycles in 2013-14.
-For both cycles, funded project expenses must fall within the time period detailed below:
+There will be onefunding cycles in 2014-15.
+Funded project expenses must fall within the time period detailed below:

 ||Call for proposals announced: